 Keep in mind that you do not need park tickets to visit Disney Springs, or to eat at any of the Disney World resort restaurants, so those restaurants are a good option if you don’t want to go to another park for dinner.

 Where to Purchase Disney World Tickets

-Otherwise, you may purchase tickets online at the Disney World site (discounts may apply for online purchases).
-There are also other options for discounted tickets, including AAA, your employers (some offer discounts), and Undercover Tourist.
+Otherwise, you may purchase tickets online at the Disney World site without booking a room (discounts may apply for online purchases).
+There are also other options for discounted tickets, including AAA, your employers (some offer discounts).
 Just be sure that you are checking prices and restrictions when comparing the various options.

 You’ll want to link any tickets that you buy in the My Disney Experience app so they are available when you are making your FastPass+ reservations.
 If you are staying at an on-property Walt Disney World resort hotel, you’ll also receive complimentary MagicBand 2s.